RoniTwito08/Moveo-CodeBlock/README.md

 🧹 When the mentor leaves – all students are redirected to the lobby

+⭐ Each code block has a difficulty level (1–5 stars)

+📘 Mentor-only button: Reveal the solution and explanation to all students

 🗂️ Pages
 Lobby Page:
 List of at least 4 code blocks.
 Clicking a block redirects to the editor.